Wario Land 3: Reception

+Wario Land 3 was released in Japan for the Game Boy Color on March 21, 2000.

 Wario Land 3 received highly positive reviews.
 It holds an aggregate score of 90% on GameRankings based on 15 reviews, making it the highest-rated game in the Wario series.
 It was a runner-up for GameSpots annual "Best Game Boy Color Game" and "Best Platform Game" awards, losing to Dragon Warrior I & II and Banjo-Tooie, respectively.

 GameSpot rated the game 9.8 out of 10, while IGN gave it an "outstanding" score of 9 out of 10.
 Nintendo Power ranked it ninth on its list of the best Game Boy titles, describing it as the pinnacle of Wario's early action-platform adventures.
 Nintendojo awarded it a perfect 10 out of 10 and called it one of the best platform games available for the Game Boy.

 It was the 24th best-selling Game Boy title, with 2.2 million copies sold worldwide.
 In Japan, it ranked as the tenth best-selling Game Boy Color game, with 255,536 copies sold.